MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 ----------------------------------------------------------------------------
 -- UA858D DMA --

-The line full of hexadecimal values shows results of reading the DMA port.
+The first line of hexadecimal values shows results of reading the DMA port.

 On UA858D chip it should read as (second value 3B may be 3A):
 00'3B'00000000'00'00000000'00'1B03D408 (apostrophes are added to group digits)